morsssss/benmorss.com/content/rock-theory/triumph-of-the-unjazz.md

 Macroscopically, the tune resolves twice from D# down to C#.
 The second D# - C#, occurring over the E and F#, is a traditional resolution from a dissonant major 7th to a consonant perfect 5th.
 But the first D# - C# occurs over C# and D# in the bass, meaning that a dissonant 9th (D# over C#) “resolves” to a still-dissonant 7th (C# over D#).

 This makes more sense if we consider this music as unjazz, incorporating a harmonic sensibility drawn from jazz without needing jazz chords or rhythm.
 You can hear this if we add in the missing jazz chords.
-I’ll play these while emphasizing the D# and C# the melody prolongs:
+I’ll play these while subtly emphasizing the D# and C# the melody prolongs:

 {{<example "measures" "work-jazz-chords">}}
 | | | | |